-Roseman University of Health Sciences practices a policy of nondiscrimination in admission to, access to, and employment in its programs and activities.
-Roseman University of Health Sciences does not discriminate on the basis of race, color, sex, age, religion or creed, marital status, disability, national or ethnic origin, socioeconomic status or sexual orientation.

-This publication represents current curricula, educational plans, offerings, requirements, tuition, and fees.
-This catalog is effective July 1, 2022.
-These may be modified or discontinued from time to time in the University's sole discretion to carry out the University's purposes and objectives.

-© Roseman University of Health Sciences 2022
+D 11 ployment in its program Health Sciences practices a policy of nondiscrimination in admission to, access to, and em- is and activities.
+Roseman University of Health Sciences does not discriminate on the basis of gion or creed, marital status, disability, national or ethnic origin, socioeconomic status or log is effective July 1, 202 ents current curricula, educational plans, offerings, requirements, tuition, and fees.
+This cata- 22.
+These may be modified or discontinued from time to time in the University's sole discre- iversity's purposes and objectives. © Roseman University of of Health Sciences 2022

-ROSEMAN UNIVERSITY OFHEALTH SCIENCES
+ROSEMAN UNIVERSITY OF HEALTH SCIENCES